esp-rs/rust/README.md

 git submodule update --init --recursive --remote src/llvm-project
 ```

-Once accepted, the new branch will be renamed `xtensa-target`, hence making it the default.
+Once accepted, the new branch will be renamed `esp-target`, hence making it the default.
 Don't worry about the README changes, I will port those across once I accept the PR.

 ---